 Keep Your Phone Updated

 Regular updates will keep the phone’s defenses up.
-You want your security system as up to date as possible.
+You want your security system as up-to-date as possible.
 It may seem like an inconvenience, but ignoring that upgrade could cost you in the long run.
-Take a half hour or so and upgrade your cell phone.
+Take a half-hour or so and upgrade your Android phone or iPhone.

 Check Your Phone Bill

 You’ll notice a higher monthly bill than normal if your phone gets hacked.
-The excess activity will likely raise your data charges.
-Go through your monthly statement with a fine tooth comb.
+The excess activity will likely raise data charges.
+Go through your monthly statement with a fine-tooth comb.
 Getting in touch with your service provider can prevent it from costing you financially.

 This should be a last resort.
-A factory reset will clear ALL your data from the phone and restore it to its original, default settings.
+A factory reset will clear ALL personal data from the phone and restore it to its original, default settings.
 Your pictures, settings, and everything else will be erased.
-In this case, any hacking program will be removed from the phone along with all your files.
+In this case, any hacking program will be removed from the phone along with stored files.

 How PhoneSpector Can Help

 Taking precautions ahead of time will help prevent future attacks.
 As connected as our daily lives are with our devices, it pays to be proactive.
 Keep a lookout for the signs of hacking.
-If you realize that your phone has been hacked, it’s best to take action right away.
+If you realize your phone has been hacked, it’s best to take action right away.
 PhoneSpector can help back up any data you’re worried about losing.
-A factory reset will clear you 100%.
-Just save the files you want to keep to your user dashboard before doing so.

 You May Also Like: Get The Most Out Of Your Internet Monitoring Software